jbutewicz/pimp-my-excel/README.md

 It takes a boring Excel worksheet and pimps it out.
 A lot of people use color senselessly when using data, so I wanted to automate that process.

 Here are a couple examples so that you can see this macro in action.
-Here is statistics for the New York Red Bulls.
+Here are statistics for the New York Red Bulls.
 They are so boring.
 You won't be able to make any convincing arguments using these stats.

 ![New York Red Bulls Stats...
 Boring](http://jbutewicz.com/wp-content/uploads/2015/05/NyRedBullsStats.png)